Viper-10/Viper-10/README.md

 ## About
 Hello, Priyadharshan here.
-I'm a Full stack developer and I use the techstack spring, springboot, My SQL,  REST API and React js.
+I'm a Full stack developer, React js and Spring boot developer.

 Degree : BE CSE (2019-2023)